This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 We may disclose your personal information to the following categories of recipients:

-The Partner who signed you up as a customer or the Partner who looks after your account with us.
-More details here;
+The Partner who signed you up as a customer or the Partner who looks after your account with us;

-Law enforcement bodies, regulators, government agencies, and courts where we believe disclosure is necessary as a matter of law or regulation, to exercise, establish or defend our legal rights, or to protect your vital interests or those of any other person;
+Law enforcement bodies, regulators, government agencies, and courts where we believe disclosure is necessary for the performance of a task carried out in the public interest; disclosure is necessary as a matter of law or regulation, to exercise, establish or defend our legal rights, for the prevention or detection of criminal activities; to engage debt collection agencies; or to protect your vital interests or those of any other person;

 Health or social care bodies such as social services, healthcare and other support organisations, where we believe that you or a member of your household needs any extra care (perhaps because of age, health or disability), to help you by making sure that there is an energy supply to your home or to other energy suppliers in line with the Energy Retail Association 'Safety Net Procedures';